Margaret Mahler Object Relations Theory

 • Rapprochement (15-24 Months): This phase is characterized by an ambivalent oscillation between closeness and distance from the mother.
 The infant seeks independence but simultaneously experiences anxiety about separation.
 This can manifest in clinginess, temper tantrums, or increased demands for attention.
 The mother's ability to provide both reassurance and support for the child's growing autonomy is crucial to navigating this challenging phase successfully.
 Failure to manage this stage effectively can result in anxiety or insecure attachment.

 • Object Constancy (24-36 Months): This final sub-phase marks the development of object constancy, the ability to maintain a stable, positive mental representation of the mother even when she is physically absent.
 This represents a mature ego organization and signifies the successful completion of the separation-individuation process.
 The child develops a stable internal working model of relationships, enabling them to feel secure even in the mother's absence.
-The achievement of object constancy is paramount for the child's psychological well-being and capacity for healthy relationships throughout life.
+The achievement of object constancy is key for the child's psychological well-being and capacity for healthy relationships throughout life.

 Implications for Psychological Well-being and Psychopathology